Karthikn-n/Spring-boot/README.md

 ********************************************************************************************************It will help to build a stand alone application using spring.********************************************************************************************************

-- Embedded we server (Tomcat, Jetty).
+- Embedded web server (Tomcat, Jetty).
 - Auto configuration of the Spring and 3rd party libraries.
 - Production ready.
 - Easy integration with popular tool Maven, Gradle, STS.